cg-tuwien/Auto-Vk-Toolkit/docs/meshlets.md

 }
 ```

+#### Example That Uses a 3rd Party Library

-An example on how [meshoptimizer](https://github.com/zeux/meshoptimizer) _could_ be used:
+An example about how [meshoptimizer](https://github.com/zeux/meshoptimizer) _could_ be used via the custom division function that can be passed to `gvk::divide_into_meshlets()`:

-(meshoptimizer expects the aMaxIndices to be divisible by 4, so use 124 for Nvidia as an example)
+Please note: meshoptimizer expects `aMaxIndices` to be divisible by 4.
+Use 124 for Nvidia!

 ```C++
 [](const std::vector<glm::vec3>& tVertices, const std::vector<uint32_t>& aIndices,
     const gvk::model_t& aModel, std::optional<gvk::mesh_index_t> aMeshIndex,